FernandoArandaRomero/Aranda_Portfolio_OrbitFab/README.md

 ### Navigating the Repository

-The repository only contains reports in PDF format, each file can be identified by thhe project name-
+The repository only contains reports in PDF format, each file can be identified by its corresponding project name

 ## Purpose

-The purpose of this repository is not to serve as a standalone portfolio, but rather to supplement the information provided in my formal portfolio document.
-It's designed for those who wish to understand more the specifics of my engineering projects.
+The purpose of this repository is not to serve as a standalone portfolio but to supplement the information provided in my formal portfolio document.
+It's designed for those who wish to understand more about the specifics of my engineering projects.